New Improvements to the ECMWF Forecasting Package for Summer 2018 (credit: European Centre for Medium-range Weather Forecasting)

 CASPER - Coupled Air Sea Processes and Electromagnetic ducting Research (Credit: Naval Postgraduate School, Monterey)

 DISCUSSION: CASPER the Coupled Air Sea Processes and Electromagnetic ducting Research is a Multidisciplinary University Research Initiative (MURI) sponsored by the U.S. Office of Research and the Department of Defense.
-The principle investigator of CASPER is Professor Wing Wang from Monterey’s Naval Postgraduate School (NPS).
+The principle investigator of CASPER is Professor Qing Wang from Monterey’s Naval Postgraduate School (NPS).

 According to NPS the research objective of CASPER is to “fully characterize the Marine Atmospheric Boundary Layer (MABL) as it’s related to electromagnetic wave propagation (EM) in coastal environments.”
 CASPER goes on to provide details on the blending altitude sampling concept which will allow researchers to obtain critical information on, “upper ocean, surface layer, boundary layer mean profiles and boundary layer turbulence.”